-Cholesterol is a waxy substance that is found in every cell of your body.
-It is either made by our bodies or we absorb it from food.
+Cholesterol is a waxy substance found in every cell of your body.
+Our bodies either make it or we absorb it from food.
 Cholesterol is important for our bodies because we need it to make steroid hormones such as estrogen, progesterone, and Vitamin D and to repair cell membranes.
-It is also used to make bile acids in the liver which help fat absorption during digestion.
+Cholesterol also makes bile acids in the liver, which helps fat absorption during digestion.

-We’ve been taught that there is good and bad cholesterol.
+We’re taught that there is good and bad cholesterol.
 “Good” cholesterol is also known as HDL cholesterol.
 Generally, women have higher levels of HDL than men because estrogen boosts levels.
-It’s the “bad” cholesterol that we are worried about when it comes to our health.
+It’s the “bad” cholesterol we are worried about when it comes to our health.

 “Bad” cholesterol is made of both LDL cholesterol and triglycerides.
-High levels of LDL cholesterol in the bloodstream can result in inflammation which then increases the likelihood of deposits called plaques forming in your arteries.
+High levels of LDL cholesterol in the bloodstream can result in inflammation, increasing the likelihood of deposits called plaques forming in your arteries.
 This results in a phenomenon known as atherosclerosis (or hardening) of your arteries.
-Atherosclerosis is the major cause of heart attacks and strokes.
+Atherosclerosis is a major cause of heart attacks and strokes.

 But is LDL Cholesterol REALLY bad?

 Whether or not LDL is dangerous is highly dependent on other factors.
-Our LDL behave badly based on the amount of inflammation and oxidative stress present in our arteries – which is dependent on other factors such as blood sugar control, stress, antioxidant status, immune system strength, detoxification capability, gut health, nutrient sufficiency, and activity level.
-Studies show that over half the people in the hospital having had a heart attack had “optimal” LDL levels before the event.
+Our LDL behaves poorly based on the amount of inflammation and oxidative stress present in our arteries – which is dependent on other factors such as blood sugar control, stress, antioxidant status, immune system strength, detoxification capability, gut health, nutrient sufficiency, and activity level.
+Studies show that over half the people in the hospital having had a heart attack had “optimal” LDL levels prior to the event.

 But is high LDL always a problem?
-A coronary calcium score test can help settle this, as can advanced lipid testing.
-Studies have shown that the coronary calcium scan is a better predictor of coronary events than cholesterol screening or other risk factor assessments.
+A test called the coronary calcium score can help settle this, as can advanced lipid testing.
+Studies have shown that the coronary calcium scan better predicts coronary events than cholesterol screening or other risk factor assessments.

 Advanced lipid testing looks at the particle size of cholesterol.
 Smaller, dense particles more readily contribute to the development of plaques and are elevated by carbohydrate consumption (as are triglycerides).
 On the other hand, large, fluffy cholesterol particles do little to contribute to the risk of heart disease.

-These advanced tests and coronary scans aren’t without controversy and are not always covered by insurance for people without symptoms of heart disease, but they are becoming more mainstream.
+These advanced tests and coronary scans aren’t without controversy.
+They are not always covered by insurance for people without symptoms of heart disease, but they are becoming more mainstream.

 HDL cholesterol does provide a protective effect against LDL because it transports the LDL out of circulation back to the liver.
 In this process, it rescues damaged LDL particles that can be plaque-causing.
-However, when HDL becomes higher than 100 it can be too much of a good thing.
-HDL can be damaged by oxidative stress and fails to do its job of removing LDL from circulation.
+However, when HDL becomes higher than 100, it can be too much of a good thing.
+Oxidative stress can damage HDL, failing to do its job of removing LDL from circulation.
 It may then become part of atherosclerotic plaques.
-When this happens, tests such as hs-CRP (a marker for inflammation) and 8-OHDG (a marker of oxidative stress) can help clarify whether high HDL is a problem.
+When this happens, tests such as hs-CRP (a marker for inflammation) and 8-OHDG (a marker of oxidative stress) can help further clarify whether high HDL is a problem.

 Many women are unaware that they are at risk for heart disease even though it is the number 1 killer of menopausal women.
-A study published in the Journal of the American College of Cardiology found that over a 10-year period cholesterol levels in almost every single woman in the study increased around the time of menopause.
-Also, researchers found that “In the two-year window surrounding their final menstrual period, women’s average LDL rose by about 10.5 points (or 9%).
+A study published in the Journal of the American College of Cardiology found that over a 10-year period, cholesterol levels in almost every single woman increased around the time of menopause.
+Also, researchers found that “in the two-year window surrounding their final menstrual period, women’s average LDL rose by about 10.5 points (or 9%).
 The average total cholesterol level also increased substantially, by about 6.5%.”
 Loss of estrogen tended to decrease women’s HDL levels.

-The thyroid also plays a role in high cholesterol in women.
+The thyroid also plays a role in high cholesterol for women.
 Hypothyroidism is the number ONE cause of high cholesterol in midlife women.
-A sluggish thyroid may result in sluggish clearance of cholesterol from the liver, so a full thyroid panel should be the first step in further assessment of high cholesterol.
+A sluggish thyroid may result in sluggish cholesterol clearance from the liver, so a full thyroid panel should be the first step in further assessing high cholesterol.
 Optimization of thyroid function can result in the normalization of cholesterol levels.

-The good news is that you can take steps to prevent this from becoming a problem.
+The good news is you can take steps to prevent this from becoming a problem.

 What Cholesterol Levels Are Healthy?

-1.)
-LDL cholesterol less than 130 mg/dL unless you have heart disease, diabetes, or more than 2 risk factors…then it’s 100 (and possibly less than 70 mg/dL).
+- LDL cholesterol less than 130 mg/dL unless you have heart disease, diabetes, or more than two risk factors…then it’s 100 (and possibly less than 70 mg/dL)